nielshojen/WorkSpaceOneImporter/README.md

 ### best with CI/CD
-You can use a CI/CD tool like Github actions to wrap credentials securely as secrets and inject to your Autopkg action(script).
-I'm in the process of setting this up and adapting from [the example provided by Gusto](https://engineering.gusto.com/running-autopkg-in-github-actions/).
-I intend to share the setup when I've got it stable enough for production.
+You can use a CI/CD tool like GitHub actions to wrap credentials securely as secrets and inject to your Autopkg action(script).
+I'm running an adapted version of [the example provided by Gusto](https://engineering.gusto.com/running-autopkg-in-github-actions/) in production.
+Sharing a public version of the adapted code as documentation and/or demo is on the roadmap.

 ---
 ## Available Input Variables

-### All start with "ws1_" now
+### All start with "ws1_"
 When working to set up GitHub CI with this processor, it became clear consistent naming for input variables will make reading logs etc. much easier.
-Sorry if this breaks anybodies recipes, it should be easy to fix by adding the new prefix to the variables that don't have it yet.

 ### Choose your input vars
 You'll need to specify credentials for either Oauth or Basic authentication.